CALL NOW! 210-308-6448

 How Is Child Support Collected from a Military Parent?

-What Happens If a Servicemember Fails to Pay Court-Ordered Child Support?
+What Happens If a Military Parent Fails to Pay Court-Ordered Child Support?

-• The parent’s commanding officer may impose sanctions, including extra duty, reduced pay and demotion in rank
+• Military Sanctions: The parent’s commanding officer may impose penalties such as extra duty, reduced pay, or even demotion in rank.

-Come to Graham Family Law for Experienced Counsel in Military Divorce Matters
+Turn to Graham Family Law for Expert Guidance in Military Divorce Cases

-Handling Divorce and Family Law Matters throughout San Antonio and the surrounding communities, including Bexar, Kendall, Floresville, Wilson, Atascosa, Hays, Comar and Guadalupe counties, as well as the municipalities of Cibolo, McQueeney, Marion, Santa Clara, New Berlin, Kingsbury, Staples, Redwood, Zuehl and New Berlin
+We proudly handle divorce and family law matters throughout San Antonio and nearby areas, including Bexar, Kendall, Floresville, Wilson, Atascosa, Hays, Comal, and Guadalupe counties.
+We also serve the municipalities of Cibolo, McQueeney, Marion, Santa Clara, New Berlin, Kingsbury, Staples, Redwood, Zuehl, and more.

 Recent Posts